mbkoltai/mbkoltai.github.io/_posts/ecopol/2024-08-10-ep2024-hungary-datavis.md

 There were no towns/cities in EP2024 with more than 20 thousand voters where FIDESZ received more than 50% of the vote.
 The largest towns where they still have an absolute majority are ones with 10-20 thousand voters.

 What will decide parliamentary constituencies is the _difference_ between the government and the opposition voting blocs.
 Figure 5 shows how the FIDESZ vs. opposition vote share _difference_ changed from 2019 to 2024 (positive values meaning a larger percentage of votes for FIDESZ).
 In red color are those settlements where FIDESZ still maintained an advantage over the opposition voting bloc.
 There were only three cities with 20+ thousand voters where this was the case (Ózd, Kiskunhalas, Zalagerszeg [with a tiny difference]).
-Major cities with previously large FIDESZ majorities such as Debrecen, Gyor, Kecskemet, Szombathely, Sopron, Kaposvar had in 2024 more people voting for (non-far-right) opposition parties than for the government.
-In already opposition-majority areas like Budapest, Szeged, Pecs the opposition bloc's edge over the government increased further.
+Major cities with previously large FIDESZ majorities such as Debrecen, Győr, Kecskemét, Szombathely, Sopron, Kaposvár had in 2024 more people voting for (non-far-right) opposition parties than for the government.
+In already opposition-majority areas like Budapest, Szeged, Pécs the opposition bloc's edge over the government increased further.
 On the other hand, in towns/villages with less than 5 thousand voters FIDESZ still mostly dominated, whereas in the medium range of towns with 5 to 20 thousand voters it is a mix.

 ![_config.yml]({{ site.baseurl }}/images/ep2024/indiv_telep/fideszellenzek_2019_2024_valtozas_szazalekkulonb_indiv_telep_colorcode_fideszelony.png)